Get in Touch

 • Facilitating requirements workshops

-• Linking models to deliverables
+• Aligning models with deliverables

 Exploring the Multidimensional Aspects of a Business Model

-• Selecting the appropriate modeling methodology
+• Selecting the appropriate modeling strategy

-• Utilizing CASE tools and simulation
+• Utilizing CASE tools and simulation techniques

 Mapping the Business Landscape

-• Analyzing the enterprise
+• Analyzing the enterprise environment

-• Exploring enterprise architecture
+• Investigating the enterprise architecture

-• Decomposing architecture into its constituent parts
+• Decomposing the architecture into its constituent parts

 • Utilizing a Component Business Model